US STOCKS-Wall St set for subdued open as Intel warning hits chip stocks | Headlines

 US STOCKS-Wall St set for subdued open as Intel warning hits chip stocks

-Wall Street is still set to end the week higher aided by renewed appetite for growth stocks earlier in the month.
+U.S. consumer spending also fell in December, putting the economy on a lower growth path.
+Traders of futures tied to the Fed's policy rate kept bets that the central bank will raise rates just once more beyond next week's widely expected quarter-point hike before stopping.
 Nearly a quarter of S&P 500 companies have reported earnings so far, of which 69% have beaten analysts' estimates, according to Refinitiv data as of Thursday.

 - Country: